systemmanager-io/Showcase/README.md

 # This is the landing page for SystemManage

-for all the teachers of mediacollege. this project continues from this point forward. this is an personal project and will recieve updates because of this
+For all the teachers of mediacollege. this project continues from this point forward. this is an personal project and will recieve updates because of this

+On another note: all the code you see here has been build an deployed by an CI to my webservers.
+You can ask for permission for said CI or by looking into the .gitlab-ci.yml

 The old code which was based on laravel can be found in the old_code branch.